 DINAA publishes and links large numbers of archaeological data sources.
 The project centers on data in state site files and their potential to address large-scale research and resource management issues.
 We greatly appreciate the collaboration and support provided by many SHPO officials and other researchers.
 We hope these documents provide a clear picture of DINAA and we welcome questions, suggestions, comments, and wider collaboration.

-- Anderson, David G. n.d.
+- Anderson, David G. 2018.
 Using CRM Data for “Big Picture” Research.
-In 40 Years of CRM (1974–2014): Accomplishments, Challenges, and Opportunities, edited by Francis P. McManamon.
-Taylor and Francis, Oxon, U.K. In Press.
+In New Perspectives in Cultural Resource Management, edited by Francis P. McManamon, pp 197–212.
+Routledge Press, New York.